ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/external-dns/external-dns-demo-with-private-hosted-zone.md

 Visit the AWS console and verify the resources created by AWS Load Balancer Controller.

-Also, go to AWS Route 53 and verify the record (`api.example.com`) that was added by ExternalDNS.
+Also, go to AWS Route 53 and verify the record (`api.example.internal`) that was added by ExternalDNS.

 You can also check the events that external-dns pod performs: